crowbardoctor/AmericanNightmareZdoom/README.md

-the program i use for map editing is Slade.
+the program i use for map editing in Slade.